help@cleanrecoverycenters.com

 alcohol and psychosis

-But as the years went on, you would find that you were beginning to not feel like yourself.
-When you would drink after work, you could hear a voice speaking but no one was there.
-The TV was off and you weren’t looking at your phone.
-Sometimes, there would be multiple voices, telling you things that couldn’t be true – things like your coworkers don’t like you, they all know you drink too much and you’re not actually good at your job.
+But as the years went on, you started to find that you did not feel like yourself.
+When you would drink after work, you could hear a voice speaking, but no one was there.
+The TV was off, and you weren’t looking at your phone.
+Sometimes, there would be multiple voices, telling you things that couldn’t be true.
 You continued drinking, trying to silence your mind.

-When one of your coworkers drops by, he can see something is not right.
-You know this coworker, he is a good friend, but the voices are against him, telling you he is lying to you about everything.
+One day, your coworker drops by.
+He can see that something is not right.
+You know this coworker; he is a good friend, but the voices are against him, telling you he is lying to you about everything.
 You can’t stop – you begin yelling at him and threatening him.
 Terrified, he leaves you to your thoughts that you can no longer seem to control.

 In 2021, the rate per 100,000 of alcohol-confirmed motor vehicle accidents was around 27, higher than the state average of 23.2.
 Clean Recovery Centers understands how alcohol can quickly turn situations dangerous when the person decides to try to drive, but even more so when the person is not thinking clearly.
 The mind is valuable, and alcohol can take away its ability to function properly.
 Our program addresses both mental and physical health in our unique, three-phase approach to treatment.
 So, what is alcohol psychosis, and are you at risk?